UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 <img src="../fig/rmd-06-unnamed-chunk-5-2.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />

+Note that in contrast to `facet_wrap()` where we specify the variable we want to facet over with `~ variable`, we use a `.` if we don't wish to split by row or column.

 > ## Challenge 3
 >